 TO THE MEMBERS

-Your Directors have pleasure in presenting their sixty-seventh Annual Report togetherwith the Audited Accounts of your Company for the year ended 31st March, 2013.
+Your Directors have pleasure in presenting their Seventy First Annual Report togetherwith the Audited Statements of Accounts of your Company for the year ended March 312017.

 (Rs. in Lacs)

 | ||2017 ||2016 |

 |Profit/(Loss) before depreciation/Exceptional Items and taxation ||(6416.62) ||(6628.49) |